ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+sfactory as
+could, under the circumstances, have been ex­
+pected.
+It is therefore desirable that this system
+should be continued in the different states at all
+future elections of a local or general nature ;
+and the Board of Managers indulges the hope
+that on this occasion at the elections to be held
+in the respective states of Arkansas, Alabama,
+Indiana, Iowa, Kentucky, Missouri, Texas, Ten­
-ee, und North Carolina, in August next,
+nessee, und North Carolina, in August next,
 contributions will be made in aid of the Mon­
 ument, worthy of the Countrymen of their illus­
 trious benefactor.
 G eo.
 W atterson,